Main Content Start

 I repeated a class, but my first attempt is still on my transcript and I don't know why.

 Although NWACC students have the option of repeating a class for grade replacement, the original grade always remains part of their entire academic record.
 And, although the highest grade received will be used to calculate the cumulative grade point average at NWACC, in many cases the institution you seek admission to will take the average of the two grades, as opposed to ignoring the lowest grade in the class you repeated.
 Additionally, some four-year institutions/majors have a limit on how many times a course can be repeated, while others use the repeated course grade even if the first grade was higher when considering transfer of courses and GPA.

 When is the deadline to apply for graduation at NWACC?

-When possible, students should apply for graduation according to dates posted on the Graduation Application Form.
+When possible, students should apply for graduation according to dates posted on the graduation application form.
 Doing so improves your chances of completing all requirements according to your goals and within a timely manner.
-Enrollment Services will accept late applications, but always consult them to see if there is still time to complete their process before commencement ceremony, especially if you are interested in walking during graduation.
-Be aware you will not have your name in the program if you are late turning in your graduation application.Every effort has been made to ensure the accuracy of information presented is factual; however, errors may exist.
+Enrollment services will accept late applications, but always consult them to see if there is still time to complete their process before the graduation ceremony, especially if you are interested in walking.
+Be aware that you will not have your name in the program if you are late turning in your graduation application.Every effort has been made to ensure the accuracy of information presented is factual; however, errors may exist.
 Always countercheck facts when considering their use in other applications.